haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuLib/README.md

 The only relevant method is `GetLayout()`, which returns a bitmap representation of the given layout entries as well as those layout entries.

 The `LayoutEntry` class, however, is immediately relevant.
-Most of its properties are self-explanatory and line up exactly with those described in the [reverse engineering documentation](ReverseEngineering.md).
+All of its properties are self-explanatory and line up exactly with those described in the [reverse engineering documentation](ReverseEngineering.md).
-However, a few properties are more abstracted:

-* `Color Tint` &ndash; The color associated with the ARGB tint value in the struct
-* `bool FlipX` &ndash; If the `ScreenX` value in the struct is negative, `FlipX` is set to true and the absolute value of `ScreenX` is used.
-This indicates that the layout entry should be flipped horizontally when displayed.
-* `bool FlipY` &ndash; If the `ScreenY` value in the struct is negative, `FlipY` is set to true and the absolute value of `ScreenY` is used.
-This indicates that the layout entry should be flipped vertically when displayed.

 ## HaruhiChokuretsuLib.Font
 The Font namespace is composed of two classes and simply provides the logic for interacting with the font-width ASM hack we have implemented.
 The first class, the `FontReplacement` class,